ibm-cloud-docs/watsonxdata/ingest_spark_local.md

 5. In the top right corner of the page, select a transient storage bucket from the **Select transient storage bucket** dropdown.
 6. This bucket will temporarily store your uploaded files during the ingestion process.
 7. Click **Browse** or drag and drop your file into the upload area.
-8. The following constraints apply:
-   - Only one file type is supported per ingestion job
-   - Supported file types: .csv, .parquet, .json, .avro, .orc, .txt
-   - Maximum cumulative file size is 2 GB
-9. Wait for the file to upload completely.
-A progress indicator shows the upload status.
 10. After the upload completes, the file name and size are displayed.
 11. To upload additional files of the same type, click **Upload another file**.
 12. Click **Next** to proceed to file details configuration.
 13. Review the detected file format.
 If incorrect, select the correct format from the **File format** list.
 14. Configure format-specific options:

-   **For CSV files:**
+   * For CSV and TXT files:

       - **Delimiter**: Specify the delimiter character (default: comma)
       - **Header**: Select whether the first row contains column headers
       - **Infer schema**: Enable to automatically detect column data types
       - **Quote character**: Specify the character used for quoting values (default: double quote)
       - **Escape character**: Specify the character used for escaping special characters (default: backslash)

-   **For JSON files:**
+   * For JSON files:

       - **Multi-line**: Enable if each JSON record spans multiple lines
       - **Infer schema**: Enable to automatically detect the schema from the JSON structure

-   **For Parquet, Avro, and ORC files:**
+   * For Parquet, Avro, and ORC files:

       - Schema is automatically detected from the file metadata

 15. Click **Preview data** to view a sample of the data with the current configuration.
 16. Verify that the data is parsed correctly.
 If not, adjust the configuration options.